 The scene is becoming increasingly common in the U.S.: Consumers are replacing a trip

 to the corner pharmacy with a click onto the Internet.
 This is where they find hundreds

 of websites selling prescription medicines and other health products.

 Many of these are safe, legal companies that genuinely offer convenience and privacy.

-But it’s also important to be careful when buying medicines online.
+It is always important to be careful when buying medicines online.
 Some websites

 sell products that are not FDA-approved.
 This means they haven’t been checked for